markadrianagbuya/student_progress/README.md

 ## Specification Assumptions

 * Part 1
-  * The routes doe not require authentication or authorisation.
+  * The routes do not require authentication or authorisation.
 * Part 1(a)
   * A student can be set with any part number or lesson number.
     * In Part 3 it is said that students are only able to proceed to the next lesson/part.
 Perhaps this route is used to set a starting progress.